marimo-team/mkdocs-marimo/docs/index.md

 ## Features

+- ⚡️ Two flexible ways to embed Python code:
-- ⚡️ Write and execute Python code directly in your Markdown files
+  - **Inline Code**: Write and execute Python code directly in your Markdown files
+  - **Playground Embed**: Embed full marimo notebooks with the marimo playground
 - 🔄 Interactive widgets with real-time updates
 - 📊 Seamless integration with data visualization libraries
 - 🎨 Customizable styling to match your documentation theme